JunhaoW3/tp/docs/DeveloperGuide.md

     * User Input: `note 1 Client is interested in the premium health policy`
     * Expected Outcome:
         * A meeting note {Client is interested in the premium health policy} is added to the top of the meeting note list of the client at index 1 .
-        * A success message is displayed: `Meeting note added to {Person's Name}: [date and time when note is created] CLient is interested in the premium health policy`
+        * A success message is displayed: `Meeting note added to {Person's Name}: [timestamp] CLient is interested in the premium health policy`

 &nbsp;